2003 Atlanta Braves season

 The 2003 Atlanta Braves season marked the franchise's 38th season in Atlanta and 133rd overall.
-The Braves won their 9th consecutive division title, finishing 10 games ahead of the second-place Florida Marlins.
-The Braves lost the 2003 Divisional Series to the Chicago Cubs, 3 games to 2.
-The Braves finished 2003 with their best offensive season in franchise history, hitting a franchise record 235 home runs.
+The Braves won their ninth consecutive division title, finishing 10 games ahead of the second-place Florida Marlins.
+The Braves lost the NLDS to the Chicago Cubs, 3–2.
+The Braves finished 2003 with their best offensive season up to that point in franchise history, hitting a franchise record 235 home runs.
 Atlanta also had one of the most noteworthy combined offensive outfield productions in league history.

 The Braves' starting rotation had new faces in 2003, but aged pitchers.
 Opposite of what they were traditionally known for in years earlier.
 Greg Maddux was joined by trade acquisitions Mike Hampton and Russ Ortiz, free agent Shane Reynolds and rookie Horacio Ramírez.
 Critics noted had Atlanta had a younger staff with this offense, they would've been more likely to win the World Series.
 Marcus Giles had an All-Star season as the Braves' second baseman and Gary Sheffield as the Braves' right fielder.
 Sheffield finished with a top 5 voting in NL MVP voting.
 2003 also marked the last season for Maddux, ending his tenure in Atlanta after 11 seasons.